philippebaron4152/APC523-Final-Project/lammps/doc/src/Packages_details.rst

 kind of styles in LAMMPS from shared object files at runtime without having to recompile and relink LAMMPS.

-When the environment variable ``LAMMPS_PLUGIN_PATH`` is set, then LAMMPS will search the directory (or directories) listed in this path for files with names that end in ``plugin.so`` (e.g. ``helloplugin.so``) and will try to load the contained plugins automatically at start-up.

 **Authors:** Axel Kohlmeyer (Temple U)

-.. versionadded:: 8Apr2021

 **Supporting info:**